Check out our new FHA first-time homebuyers guide updated for 2024

 How Long Does it Take to Get Approved for Section 8 in North Carolina?

 The amount of time it takes to get approved for Section 8 housing vouchers in North Carolina can vary greatly depending on demand and available funding in each local area.
 After submitting an application, households can expect to wait 12 months or longer before receiving approval and a voucher.
+If you’re willing to move to areas with shorter wait times, you might get approved sooner.

 How To Qualify for Section 8 in North Carolina